mattiapitossi/payments-engine-rs/README.md

 - amount: decimal value with up to 4 decimal places, required only for deposit and withdrawal.

 Validations:
-- the type should be one of the supported ones with lowercase format, if the CSV contains a different transaction the process will fail
+- the type should be one of the supported ones with lowercase format, if the CSV contains a different transaction type the process will fail
-- the transaction id should be unique, if two or more transactions have the same id the process will fail
+- the transaction id should be unique, if two or more transactions (related to deposit or withdrawal) have the same id the process will fail
-- the amount is mandatory for deposit or withdrawal, if it's missing or has a negative value the process will fail
+- the amount is mandatory for deposit or withdrawal, if it's missing, has a negative value, or the scale of the amount is greater than 4 the process will fail

 if any error occurs, the validation message goes to stdout